 What’s the companies’ logic behind their pricing plans?
 You can read all about it in the following blog post:

-Nobody wants a clunky UI when using a task management tool for their business.
+Nobody likes suffering through a clunky UI when using their task management tool.
 The user interface should be clear and user-friendly since everyone on the team must be able to rely on it.

 Asana organizes work according to object hierarchy, which includes: